basbeu/PyLaia/README.md

 - Create a new dataset, `lausanne-census`, for Lausanne census data with relevant data preparation scripts and experiments.

 # FDH Project - Decipher venice
+All instructions below are the exact steps taken during the project

+The training step can be avoided by taking the already [trained model](egs/decipher-venice/exper/puigcerver17_transfer_bn_dist/train/) provided.

 ## Train on IAM